hackshackers/hackshackers-hugo-content/blog/2010/03/recap-of-hackshackers-goes-to-google-wave-and-journalism.md

 ---
 title: 'Recap of Hacks/Hackers goes to Google: Wave and journalism'
+authors:
+- Burt Herman
+date: "2010-03-19"
+_migration:
+  id: 277
+  timestamp: 1483471679
 tags:
-- collaboration tools
+- collaboration
 - google wave
 - robots
 categories:
 - News
-authors:
-- Burt Herman
-date: "2010-03-19"
-_migration:
-  id: 277
-  timestamp: 1482973867
 ---

 Thanks to all who turned out at Google for our event on Wave and journalism.